lukemcdougalttu/HCI-Project-2/README.md

       Could be confusing which one is RPM and the speedometer.
 Bad cause you dont know what alot of the stuff on the dashboard mean.

+##List your most common features and other more rare uses of a car dashboards.

+List the controls that the user interacts with the car dashboards.
+What are some common mistakes you can make with this current designs?
+Suggest the improvements to make on the control interface.
+Sketch your solution and justify your design decisions.

 ![header](https://user-images.githubusercontent.com/36684794/113792119-c5448000-970a-11eb-9e78-ff8d40689681.png)
 ## Pro:
       Gives a photo of the car with compass